 Arrive with your own car

-Located directly on the Black Forest High Road, is the How to get there The best way to get to the lake is by car.
+Located directly on the Black Forest High Road, is the How to reach it The best way to get to the lake is by car.
 It is only a few kilometers from the A5 motorway.
-Use exit 53 to Achern and from there direction Seebach, then you will reach the Mummelsee after about 15 kilometers.
+Use exit 53 to Achern and from there direction Seebach, then you will reach the lake after about 15 kilometers.

 There are parking spaces for your car on the south bank of the lake.